AI4Finance-Foundation/ElegantRL/docs/source/about/overview.rst

         def __init__(net_dim, state_dim, action_dim, learning_rate=1e-4);

-As shown in Fig. 2, the inheritance hierarchy of the DQN-series algorithms is as follows:

-  - **AgentDQN**: a standard DQN agent.

-  - **AgentDoubleDQN**: a Double-DQN agent with two Q-Nets for reducing overestimation, inheriting from AgentDQN.

-  - **AgentDuelingDQN**: a DQN agent with a different Q-value calculation, inheriting from AgentDQN.

-  - **AgentD3QN**: a combination of AgentDoubleDQN and AgentDuelingDQN, inheriting from AgentDoubleDQN.

 .. image:: ../images/overview_3.png

+As shown in Fig. 3, the inheritance hierarchy of the DDPG-series algorithms is as follows:

+  - **AgentBase**: a base class for all Actor-Critic agents.

+  - **AgentDDPG**: a DDPG agent, inheriting from AgentBase.

+  - **AgentTD3**: a TD3 agent with a new updating method, inheriting from AgentDDPG.

 .. code-block:: python
    :linenos: